TrinityLabDAO/booster-pool-docs/terms-of-use.md

 In addition, by using this Website and/or Services, you understand, acknowledge and accept that BoosterPool and/or the underlying software are provided “AS IS” and without warranties or representations of any kind either expressed or implied.
 Any use of this software released under the **Business Software License (BSL)** is done at your own risk to the fullest extent permissible pursuant to applicable law any and all liability as well as all warranties, including any fitness for a particular purpose with respect to BoosterPool and/or the underlying software and the use thereof are disclaimed.

 -------------------------------------
-Privacy Policy
+## Privacy Policy

-What information do we collect?
+### Personal Information

+BoosterPool DOES NOT collect any personal information.

-DeFiEdge does not collect any personal information.
+Being a decentralized platform, BoosterPool does not collect any personally identifiable information.
+BoosterPool does not sell, trade, or otherwise transfer such information to outside parties.

+This does not include trusted third parties who assist us in operating our site, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.

 Occasionally, at our discretion, we may include or offer third party products or services on our site which may collect non-personally identifiable visitor information.

-Any information collected by third parties are subject to their separate and independent privacy policies.
-We therefore have no responsibility or liability for the content and activities of these linked sites.
+Any information collected by such third parties is subject to their separate and independent privacy policies.
+We therefore accept no responsibility or liability for the content and activities of such third parties.

-Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-How do we use this information?
-Information collected by the third party product, Sentry.io is used to improve user experience and our website.
-For further details, please refer to Sentry.io Privacy Policy.
+In particular, we affirm that we use the information collected by a third party product, [Sentry.io](https://sentry.io/welcome/), to improve the user experience of our website.
+For further details, please refer to [Sentry.io Privacy Policy](https://sentry.io/privacy/).

-How will this information be shared?
-DeFiEdge being a decentralised platform, does not collect any personally identifiable information and hence, does not sell, trade, or otherwise transfer it to outside parties.

-This does not include trusted third parties who assist us in operating our site, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.

-How do we use cookies?
+We affirm that we seek to protect the integrity of our site and welcome any feedback about our site.

+### Cookie Policy

-As of now, we do not have any cookies.
-If we decide to change this policy, we will post those changes on this page.
+As of now, BoosterPool sites do not use any cookies.
+Should we decide to change this policy, we will duly post such changes on this page.

-Do US residents have access to the protocol?
+### Policy as to US Residents

-US residents are currently not blocked from using the protocol.
-However, a few functionalities might not be available to them.
-If we decide to change this policy, we will post those changes on this page.
+US residents are currently not blocked from using BoosterPool's website and/or services.
+However, certain functionalities might not be available to them.
+Should we decide to change this policy, we will duly post such changes on this page.

-Children’s Online Privacy Protection
+### Protection of Minors

 Our site, products and services are all directed to people who are at least 13 years old or older.

-Is social media information stored with the protocol?
 Currently, strategy managers can share their twitter handle with the protocol for verifying the strategies they create (if they choose to).
 This information may only be used for marketing or advertising initiatives by the protocol.

 Do strategy managers have access to investor information?
 Strategy managers only have view access to the wallet addresses of investors.

-Do DE shares ownership ends?
+> Does BoosterPool shares ownership ends?

 DE shares are a proof of liquidity added in a strategy.

 Investors have ownership of their DE shares as long as they are invested in a strategy.
 These shares are minted at the prevailing price when the investment is made and are burned once an investor removes the funds from the strategy.

-Is information shared with the government?
+> Is information shared with the government?
 NO information is shared with the government of any state or country.

-Online Privacy Policy Only
+> Online Privacy Policy Only
 This online privacy policy applies only to information collected through our site and not to information collected offline.

-Your Consent
+> Your Consent
 By using our site, you consent to our web site privacy policy.

-Changes to our Privacy Policy
+> Changes to our Privacy Policy
+>
-If we decide to change our privacy policy, we will post those changes on this page.
+Should we decide to change this privacy policy, we will post those changes on this page.